aFarkas/lazysizes/README.md

 ##Recommended/possible markup patterns

 lazysizes allows you to write multiple different markup patterns.
 Find your own/best pattern or choose one of the following.
-(All of the following patterns can be also used with the ``picture`` element.)
+(All of the following patterns can be also used for art direction using the ``picture`` element.)
+In case you are not using the LQIP pattern, consider adding unobtrusive unveil effects ([demo](http://afarkas.github.io/lazysizes/no-src.html#examples)).

 ###Simple pattern